qirh/ArtNavigator/README.md

    Credit:
      https://github.com/tangplin

-## Look at this app for UI refrence Reference
+## Note to self, look at this app for design reference
  https://github.com/wikimedia/wikipedia-ios